 You should seek immediate medical attention if any of the following symptoms arise:

-People with stage 2 emphysema retain 50 percent to 80 percent of their normal lung capacity.
-This stage is characterized by shortness of breath, a chronic cough, and excess mucus.
+In stage 2, a person has 50 percent to 80 percent of their normal lung capacity as measured by FEV1.
+They may experience symptoms like shortness of breath, a chronic cough, and excess mucus.

-Stage 3 emphysema is considered severe.
-People with stage 3 emphysema retain 30 percent to 50 percent of their lung function and experience a chronic cough.
-It is often a challenge to exercise or complete day-to-day tasks.
-People with stage 3 emphysema may regularly feel tired or sick.
+People with stage 3 COPD have a FEV1 of 30 percent to 50 percent and experience symptoms of severe emphysema like a chronic cough.
+It is often a challenge to exercise or complete day-to-day tasks, and one may regularly feel tired or sick.

-Stage 4 emphysema is considered very severe.
-This stage can be identified in two cases: when a person has less than 30 percent of their lung function or when a person has stage 3 emphysema as well as low blood oxygen levels.
+Stage 4 is considered very severe and may also be called end-stage COPD.
+This stage can be identified in two cases: when a person has less than 30 percent of their lung capacity or when a person has stage 3 emphysema as well as low blood oxygen levels.

-People with stage 4 emphysema experience symptoms that severely impact their everyday life.
+People with end-stage disease experience severe symptoms of emphysema that impact their everyday life.
 Aside from severe shortness of breath, a person with severe emphysema may experience difficulty walking or eating, confusion or memory loss (due to oxygen deprivation), frequent lung infections, or chronic respiratory failure — which occurs when the respiratory system can’t take in sufficient oxygen or release enough carbon dioxide.

 Have you been diagnosed with emphysema?
 What symptoms have you experienced, and how have they changed?
-MyCOPDTeam members would love to hear from you.
 Share your experience in the comments below or start a conversation on MyCOPDTeam.